 LSHG has been responsible for researching, writing, and erecting over 60 interpretive signs throughout the area.
 Plus, the organization has partnered with the National Oceanic and Atmospheric Administration (NOAA) to secure, install and monitor an interpretive buoy as part of NOAA’s Chesapeake Bay Interpretive Buoy System.

-LSHG’s signature environmental protection and education event, “River Sweep,” now in its 19th year has removed over 114.5 tons of debris from local waterways.
-Over five thousand people have participated in the day-long event at eight locations throughout the area.
+LSHG’s signature environmental protection and education event, “River Sweep,” now in its 22nd year has removed over 125.5 tons of debris from local waterways.
+Thousands of people have participated in the day-long event at ten locations throughout the area.

 Perhaps LSHG’s greatest accomplishment has been a legacy of planning for the future and establishing guidance for future land use decisions.
 LSHG’s advocacy efforts for the important resources within its boundaries have contributed to the National Park Service’s designation of areas of “high potential” investment along all three of the National Historic Trails that overlap with LSHG: the Captain John Smith Chesapeake National Historic Trail, the Star-Spangled Banner National Historic Trail, and the Washington-Rochambeau National Historic Trail.

 Most recently, the LSHG completed a multi-jurisdictional planning effort with the National Park Service and the State of Pennsylvania to create a public access plan linking Harrisburg, PA to Havre de Grace, MD, the first water-based interstate trail plan developed between MD and PA.